 A talented young artist at Plas Newydd

-Rex Whistler created his first commissioned mural whilst still a student at the Slade School of Art.
-Once the mural was unveiled in the Tate Britain in 1927, he became sought after.
+Rex Whistler created his first commissioned mural whilst still a student at the Slade School of Art in London.
+Once the mural was unveiled in the famous Tate Britain art gallery in 1927, he became very sought after.
 Whistler first visited Plas Newydd at Easter in 1936, and the commission was agreed that April.

 By July that same year, Rex created a smaller, detailed watercolour of the whole composition to plan out the mural.
 The commission is believed to have been the idea of Lady Marjorie, the wife of the 6th Marquess.

 The ambitious and fantastical mural, over 17.5 metres long, was designed as an imaginary view from the windows of Plas Newydd.

 Rex Whistler was a master of complex compositions that could deceive the eye.
 This European fantasy landscape encourages us to think we are standing at the edge of the sea on a paved promenade looking onto a stone jetty.
 In the distance is a coastal town featuring Roman architecture, along with identifiable British buildings, all backed by the mountains of Snowdonia.

 This playful scene was one of Whistler’s great masterpieces, and he even included a portrait of himself as a gardener with broom in hand.